david-beauchesne/FoodWeb-MultiStressors/fwms-SI.md

   \end{array}$ \\
 \hline
 \end{tabular}
-\caption{Systems of Lotka-Volterra equations used to model the effects of multiple disturbances on the six 3-species motifs selected explored.}
 \label{equations}
 \end{table}

+# Supplementary figures

 \newpage

-## Supplementary figures

 \begin{figure}[H]
 \centering
 \includegraphics{./Figures/ScoreTableSSL.png}
-\caption{
-Change in species and functional groups sensitivity and amplification scores as a function of realized pathways of effects for an empirical food web of the Southern Gulf of St. Lawrence in the mid-1980s \cite{savenkoff2004}.
-The left-hand side of the table presents the species and functional groups, the drivers supposed to be affecting population level mortality, physiology and behaviour, and the frequency at which they are found in each unique position of the food chain, omnivory, exploitative and apparent competition motifs.
-Important drivers in the Southern Gulf of St. Lawrence are fisheries (\textit{i.e.} demersal destructive, demersal non-destructive high-bycatch and pelagic high-bycatch), climate change (\textit{i.e.} ocean acidification, hypoxia and bottom and surface temperature anomalies), and shipping
-\cite{beauchesne2019}.
-Species position and driver effects on biological processes were used to identify realized pathways of effects between all 3-species combinations in the food web.
-The right-hand side of the table presents the species sensitivity and amplification scores, which corresponds to the sum of the simulated effects of all realized pathways of effects for each species and functional group (Figure \ref{vulnerability}).
-Negative and positive sensitivity scores mean that overall pathways affecting a species have negative or positive effects, respectively.
-The species with the most negative and positive scores are weak entry points (\textit{i.e.} highly sensitive to disturbances), while species with null scores are biotic sinks (\textit{i.e.} insensitive to disturbances) Similarly, negative and positive amplification scores mean that overall pathways affecting a species result in antagonistic or synergistic effects, respectively.
-Species with negative or positive scores are thus biotic buffers and biotic amplifiers, respectively.
-}
+\caption{Change in species and functional groups sensitivity and amplification scores as a function of realized pathways of effects for an empirical food web of the Southern Gulf of St. Lawrence in the mid-1980s Savenkoff (\textit{et al.} 2004).
+A species trophic sensitivity and amplification is summarized using the sum of simulated trophic sensitivities ($S_{i,G}$) and amplifications ($A_{i,G}$) to pathways of effect ($G$; Figure \ref{vulnerability}) across a species motif census ($M$).
+The left-hand side of the figure presents species and functional groups, unitary pathways of effects ($g$) arising from individual stressors and their potential effects on population level mortality, physiology and behaviour, and the motif census ($M$) of species and functional groups measured as the frequency of times they hold unique positions in tri-trophic food chain, omnivory, exploitative and apparent competition interactions structuring of the food web.
+Main stressors in the Southern Gulf of St. Lawrence are fisheries (\textit{i.e.} demersal destructive, demersal non-destructive high-bycatch and pelagic high-bycatch), climate change (\textit{i.e.} ocean acidification, hypoxia and bottom and surface temperature anomalies), and shipping (Beauchesne \textit{et al.} 2020). effects of stressors on individual ecological processes form unitary pathways of effect ($g$) that collectively affect food webs through integrative pathways of effect ($G$).
+The right-hand side of the figure presents trophic sensitivities and amplifications of species and functional groups.
+Negative or positive trophic sensitivities denote expected decreases or increases in species abundance as a response to pathways of effect.
+Species or functional groups with lowest or highest trophic sensitivities are positive or negative weak entry points (\textit{i.e.} highly sensitive to disturbances), respectively.
+Negative or positive trophic amplifications identify species or functional groups expected to be affected synergistically (\textit{i.e.} biotic amplifiers) or antagonistically (\textit{i.e.} biotic buffers) by stressors.}
 \label{scoreTable2}
 \end{figure}